genesis-community/shield-genesis-kit/MANUAL.md

   `shield`.

 - `stemcell_os` - The operating system you want to deploy SHIELD on.
-This defaults to `ubuntu-trusty`.
+This defaults to `ubuntu-xenial`.

 - `stemcell_version` - The version of the stemcell to deploy.
   Defaults to `latest`, which is usually what you want.